BenjaminSchiller/JOBS/README.md

 # JOBS

 JOBS provides a single of bash script (and a config file) that can be used to quickly schedule jobs on any machine that supplies a bash shell.
+In addition, it is required that [taskset](http://linux.die.net/man/1/taskset) is installed on the server.

 JOBS executes all created jobs in a FIFO order and guarantees that only the configured number of jobs are executed simultaneously.
+In addition, each process is assigned to a separate processor (single-threaded execution is assumed) with *taskset*.
 Such a scheduling mechanism is required / helpful in case:

 1. multiple processes should be executed with different runtimes (so starting them sequentially does not make sense)
 2. only a limited number of processes should be started on the target machine (in order to not overload the machine and to ensure comparability of runtimes)
 3. the maximum nunber of available / assigned processes should actually be used at all times to exploit all resources
+4. each process should be assigned to a single processor to compare single-threaded runtimes.